WCAPS Art Forum Curator, Hannah Traore

 Hannah Traore is a recent graduate of Skidmore College where she received a Magna Cum Laude in Art History with a minor in Studio Art & Honors Forum.
 She recently was curator of "Africa Pop Studio" at the Tang Teaching Museum at Skidmore, and is Founder and Director of Arts Day at the YMCA, Saratoga Springs, New York.

-The WCAPS Arts and Policy Forum panel discussions highlight a local women of color artist whose work reflect the themes of peace, security, and conflict.
-The Forum seeks to create a safe space to encourage new ways of understanding how issues of peace, security and conflict affect women of color globally.
-These panels would be a way to promote engagement of women of color in peace and security along with artists to raise awareness and also target young women who may find interest in peace and security issues through a different medium.
-The first such panel discussion took place on June 21st at NYU Hemispheric Institute of Performance and Politics.
+The WCAPS Arts and Policy Forum panel discussions highlight local women of color artists whose work reflect the themes of peace, security, and conflict.
+The Art Forum seeks to create a safe space to encourage new ways of understanding how issues of peace, security and conflict affect women of color globally.
+These discussions seek to promote engagement of women of color in peace and security along with artists to raise awareness and target young women who may find interest in peace and security issues through a different medium.
+The first such panel discussion took place on June 21st at NYU’s Hemispheric Institute of Performance and Politics.
 Additional panel discussions are being planned.

 Thu 6/21 | Screening & Discussion | Women, Race, And Dignity: This Ain’t A Eulogy

 Below is the video recording from the WCAPS Art Forum’s inaugural event: a screening of Taja Lindley’s short film, This Ain’t A Eulogy: A Ritual for Re-Membering.
 The screening was followed by a discussion between Lindley and Ambassador Bonnie Jenkins on the intersections of women, race, and dignity in our society, through the lens of art and policy.
 The event was presented by Art to Zebras, New York University Hemispheric Institute of Performance and Politics, and WCAPS.
 The event took place at the Hemispheric Institute in New York.